-Senate tax bill approaches 'vote-a-rama,' boosted by McCain support
+Senate rewrites tax bill in effort to win over deficit hawks

-The Senate on Thursday moved closer to passing legislation that would overhaul the country’s tax code as lawmakers readied for a so-called “vote-a-rama” on amendments that could last well into the night before a final vote takes place.
+Senate Republicans were rewriting legislation to overhaul the nation's tax code Thursday evening in an effort to secure support from lawmakers who balked after a congressional analysis found the bill would add $1 trillion to the deficit over the next decade.

+Senate Majority Whip John Cornyn, R-Texas, admitted to reporters that the bill would now have "alternative, frankly, tax increases we don't want to do" to deal with deficit concerns.

-The prospects for the bill’s passage improved Thursday with Arizona Sen. John McCain and Alaska Sen. Lisa Murkowski saying they support the tax bill.
+GOP leaders had been optimistic the tax bill would pass quickly earlier in the day after Arizona Sen. John McCain and Alaska Sen. Lisa Murkowski announced their support.
 Republicans only have two votes to spare in the Senate, where they hold a 52-48 edge.

-The Senate was expected to begin voting on a series of amendments to the tax legislation Thursday before the bill comes up for a final vote Thursday or Friday.

-President Trump traveled to Missouri on Wednesday to promote the bill, encouraging his supporters to pressure their Republican senators to back the legislation.
+But their mood changed late in the day after the Senate's parliamentarian ruled that automatic "triggers" designed to guard against big deficits would violate Senate rules.
+GOP leaders' main concern was winning over lawmakers, including Sens.
+Bob Corker of Tennessee and Jeff Flake of Arizona, concerned about adding more red ink to the deficit.

+In a dramatic turn late Thursday, Democrats forced a vote on whether to return the measure to the Senate Finance Committee so it could be rewritten to ensure smaller deficits.
+After holding out for nearly an hour during the vote, Corker, Flake and Ron Johnson of Wisconsin eventually joined fellow Republicans to scuttle the Democratic proposal.

-Other Republican senators whose votes are being closely watched: Steve Daines of Montana; Ron Johnson of Wisconsin; Susan Collins of Maine; Bob Corker of Tennessee; Jeff Flake of Arizona; Jerry Moran of Kansas and Marco Rubio of Florida.
+Other Republican senators whose votes are being closely watched include Steve Daines of Montana; Susan Collins of Maine; Jerry Moran of Kansas and Marco Rubio of Florida.

 SENATE TAKES UP TAX REFORM: HERE'S WHAT THE PLAN LOOKS LIKE